Investing in Renewable Energy Stocks and Companies

 Investing in Wind Energy

 While solar was getting most of the publicity, wind quietly became the leading clean energy source globally.
 Onshore wind is currently the cheapest energy source thanks to the emergence of larger and more efficient wind turbines.
 Wind electricity generation capacity is growing at a stable lower double-digit rate, and turbine manufacturers keep receiving so many orders that their main issue seems to be backlogged orders.
 That’s why investing in the world’s largest wind turbine manufacturer is a great pure-play opportunity if you’re willing to look past their shrinking gross margins.

 Offshore wind is still significantly more expensive than onshore because of building and maintenance costs, but power generation is more stable with offshore farms, thanks to stronger, more consistent, and more abundant wind.
 This is why offshore installations grew by almost 30% annually over the past few years (albeit from a low base) and the operator of the largest offshore wind farm in the world is in a good position to capitalize on this growth.

 While there aren’t too many pure-play wind stocks, an additional pick-and-shovel investment opportunity for wind is to invest in the company that manufactures wind blades.
 Unlike solar, investing in wind power looks stable and promising, but not all wind players make it.
 The 2015 IPO of Northern Power Systems is a great example of what happens if business risks are not handled properly.
 The company has sold its assets and ceased operations since then.

 One stock we’ve been invested in for a long time is NextEra Energy (NEE), the biggest electric utility in the world with over 42% of the electricity they generate coming from renewable sources.
 This makes NextEra Energy the world’s largest generator of solar and wind power.
-They’re also a dividend growth champion having increased their dividend every year now for the past 28 years, which means they’re more of a value stock than a growth stock.
+They’re also a dividend growth champion, having increased their dividend every year now for the past 28 years, which means they’re more of a value stock than a growth stock.
 The Biggest Renewable Energy Company in the World still has plenty of room to grow, something we talked about in a piece titled NextEra Energy Stock Forecast: Sunny and Windy.